-Faculty in the Hospital Medicine Division play a major role in educating residents and medical students in the general medical care of inpatients.
+Faculty in the Hospital Medicine Division play a major role in educating residents and medical students in the general medical care of adult inpatients.
 Each resident team is aligned with a teaching hospitalist, who conducts daily attending rounds.
-Hospitalists also precept and mentor medical students, direct educational programs for the residency program and medical school, and conduct research on innovative approaches to medical education.
-Several hospitalists are active on a national level in medical education organizations and have pursued advanced training in medical education.
+Hospitalists precept and mentor medical students, direct educational programs for the residency program and medical school, and conduct research on innovative approaches to medical education.
+Several hospitalists are leaders on a national level in medical education organizations and have completed advanced training in medical education.

-- Dr. Alec O'Connor, Director of the Internal Medicine Residency Program, oversees educational activities for residents and students in the Department of Medicine.
+- Dr. Alec O'Connor, Director of the Internal Medicine Residency Program, oversees educational activities for residents in the Department of Medicine.

-- Dr. William Novak and Dr. Amy Blatt are Associate Residency Program Directors for the Medicine-Pediatrics Residency Program.
+- Dr. William Novak is the Associate Program Director for the Internal Residency Program.

-- Dr. Debra Ogie directs educational activities for the Hospital Medicine MLP group.
+- Dr. Debra Ogie directs educational activities for the Hospital Medicine Advanced Practice Provider (APP) group.